Khushi-yadav8757/Zepto-Retail-Data-Analysis-SQL-/README.md

       - Import the dataset (convert to UTF-8 if necessary)

-4. **Follow along with the YouTube video for full walkthrough. 👨‍💼**

 ## 📜 License

 MIT — feel free to fork, star, and use in your portfolio.